A Smooth Binary Mechanism for Efficient Private Continual Observation: Introduction

 \section{Introduction}

 There are many actors in society that wish to publish aggregate statistics about individuals, be it for financial or social utility.
 Netflix might recommend movies based on other users' preferences, and policy might be driven by information on average incomes across groups.
 Whatever utility one has in mind however, it should be balanced against the potential release of sensitive information.
-While it may seem anodyne to publish aggregate statistics about users, doing it without consideration to privacy may expose sensitive information of individuals \cite{dinur_revealing_2003}.
+While it may seem anodyne to publish aggregate statistics about users, doing it without consideration to privacy may expose sensitive information of individuals~\cite{dinur_revealing_2003}.
 Differential privacy offers a framework for dealing with these problems in a mathematically rigorous way.

 A particular setting is when statistics are updated and released continually, for example a website releasing its number of visitors over time.
 Studying differential privacy in this setup is referred to as \textit{differential privacy under continual observation}~\cite{dwork_differential_2010, dwork_algorithmic_2013}.
 A central problem in this domain is referred to as \textit{differentially private counting under continual observation}~\cite{chan_private_2011, dwork_differential_2010}, \textit{continual counting} for short.
 It covers the following problem: a binary stream $x_1, x_2, x_3,\dots$ is received one element at a time such that $x_t$ is received in round $t$.
 The objective is to continually output the number of 1s encountered up to each time step while maintaining differential privacy.
-The neighboring relation considered is that streams $x$ and $x'$ are neighboring if they are identical except for a single index $i$ where $x_i \ne x_i'$.
+We consider two streams $x$ and $x'$ as neighboring if they are identical except for a single index $i$ where $x_i \ne x_i'$.
 It suffices to study the setting in which there is a known upper bound $T$ on the number of prefix sums to release --- algorithms for the case of unbounded streams then follow by a general reduction~\cite{chan_private_2011}.